Exact and Approximate Unitary 2-Designs: Constructions and Applications: Approximate construction

-\textit{Conjugating the first qubit by a random XOR} is the following operation.
-For each $k \in \{2,\dots,n\}$, with independent probability $3/4$, conjugate by a CNOT gate with the first qubit as target and qubit $k$ as control.

-Consider the effect of starting with a channel of the form $\rho \mapsto P_a \rho P_a$, for some fixed $a \neq 1$, and applying the above procedure.
-To analyze the result, we trace through the effect of each of the seven steps:
+By Eq.~\ref{InitPauli}, the initial Pauli twirl results in a linear combination of mappings of the form $\rho \mapsto P_a \rho P_a$.
+We consider each term separately: start with a channel of the form $\rho \mapsto P_a \rho P_a$, for some fixed $a \neq 1$, and apply the above procedure.
+To analyze the result, we trace through the effect of each of the eight steps of the uniformization procedure:

 \begin{enumerate}

 \item For each $k$, if component $k$ of $P_a$ is $\id$ then it remains $\id$, and if component $k$ is $X$, $Y$, or $Z$ then it becomes a uniform mixture of $X$, $Y$, and~$Z$.